 - While you’re doing the activity, make a conscious effort to focus on the present moment.
 Notice your breath going in and out of your lungs.
 Become aware of any tense muscles and try to relax them.
 Watch your thoughts as they scatter back and forth across the surface of your mind.
 Don’t intervene.
 Don’t judge.
 Just observe.

 Practicing mindfulness has changed my life.
 I enjoy doing household chores now because they help me relax and be mindful.
 Try to take some time each day to practice mindfulness and tell me how it goes.
 Remember to track your progress through Health Storylines.
 For this challenge, I recommend the routine builder feature.
-If you missed the first challenge, you can see it here.
 Look for challenge three next Wednesday!

 About The Author: